nicolasmarie1/pcvs/docs/source/ref/config.rst

     strict :
         args: -Werror -Wall -Wextra

-I this example the variants "example_variant", "openmp", and "strict" have to be specified in the validation setup where the user wants to use them.
+In this example the variants "example_variant", "openmp", and "strict" have to be specified in the validation setup where the user wants to use them.

 criterion node
 ^^^^^^^^^^^^^^

-the criterion node contains a collection of iterators that describe the tests.
+The criterion node contains a collection of iterators that describe the tests.
 PCVS can iterate over custom parameters as such :

 .. code-block:: yaml